Back to network

 Please check the dates of our upcoming courses and events.

-To learn more about the content and timing of the training courses, please visit our training organisation, the Prosocial Institute here
+To learn more about the content and timing of the training courses, or to apply for a scholarship if you are unwaged, a student or from a low income country, please visit our training organisation, the Prosocial Institute here

 Anyone who has experience working with groups, or who wishes to gain experience, can become a Prosocial facilitator.
 The more experience and training in other change methods, the better.
 We seek to compare, complement, and assess rather than compete with other change methods.
 Some Prosocial facilitators already have highly successful consulting practices and still found that Prosocial added to their toolkit of methods.